 - Turn your iPhone off.
 Then turn it back on.

 - Go to the Settings.
-Resist temptation: do NOT “Sign in to your iPhone.”
+Resist temptation: do NOT “Sign in to your iPhone” at the top of the screen.
 Instead, scroll down to Messages, and sign in with your Apple ID credentials there.
 This is made a bit more difficult than it has to be due to there being no place to put your password.
 That’s OK– put in your Apple ID, then tap the Return key.
 That’s what produces the password box.
 Put in your password and then tap Sign In.
 In a moment– possibly after adding a six-digit two-factor authentication code– your phone should, probably, possibly, hopefully, indicate that iMessage is on, with NO message about “Waiting for activation.”

 - As long as you’re at it, go to FaceTime settings (Settings/FaceTime) and sign in with your Apple ID there too.
 Like iMessage, FaceTime should turn on without a “Waiting for activation” message.